Los Angeles Almanac Logo

 Antonio Villaraigosa - 41st Mayor of Los Angeles

 • In a speech at a 2006 immigration march, Villaraigosa declared, “we clean your toilets!”
-Rather than coming across as stirring and enhancing his image as an inspirational leader, the declaration was widely derided.
-The following year, Villaraigosa avoided the demonstration by arranging to be out of the country.
+Rather than coming across as stirring and enhancing an image as an inspirational leader, the declaration was widely derided.
+The following year, Villaraigosa avoided the same demonstration by arranging to be out of the country.
 Yet, even that backfired when he returned to fallout from LAPD riot officers beating on reporters and demonstrators at the immigration demonstration in MacArthur Park.

 • Los Angeles Magazine Cover, June 2009